20klompr/xPro-V5/Side_Panel.md

 ### Implementing Macros:

-*note: Macro0="Macro 1" and Macro1="Macro 2" as labeled on the xPro-V5*
+*note: Macro0="Macro 1" and Macro1="Macro 2" as labeled on the xPro-V5; also, you must be in the idle state to execute button macros*

 `$User/Macro0=` *assigns a macro to the "Macro 1" input-(Normally Open Switch)*